ircdocs/modern-irc/index.md

 If the [protected topic](#protected-topic-mode) mode is set on a channel, then clients MUST have appropriate channel permissions to modify the topic of that channel.
 If a client does not have appropriate channel permissions and tries to change the topic, the [`ERR_CHANOPRIVSNEEDED`](#errchanoprivsneeded-482) numeric is returned and the command will fail.

-If the topic of a channel is changed or cleared, every client in that channel will receive either a `RPL_TOPIC` or `RPL_NOTOPIC` numeric alerting them to how the topic has changed.
+If the topic of a channel is changed or cleared, every client in that channel (including the author of the topic change) will receive a `TOPIC` command with the new topic as argument (or an empty argument if the topic was cleared) alerting them to how the topic has changed.

+Clients joining the channel in the future with receive either a `RPL_TOPIC` or `RPL_NOTOPIC` numeric accordingly.

 Numeric Replies: